lukahartwig/jazz/packages/jazz-react-native/README.md

 ### Additional Monorepo Configuration (for pnpm users)

-- Add node-linker=hoisted to the root .npmrc (create this file if it doesn’t exist).
+- Add node-linker=hoisted to the root .npmrc (create this file if it doesn't exist).
 - Add the following to the root package.json:

 ```json